Nov 21, 2024

 Immunization

-The Texas Department of Health urges immunization for bacterial meningitis, diphtheria, rubeola, rubella, mumps, tetanus, and poliomyelites before being admitted to school (see additional information below regarding the bacterial meningitis vaccination requirement).
+The Texas Department of Health urges immunization for bacterial meningitis, diphtheria, rubeola, rubella, mumps, tetanus, and poliomyelitis before being admitted to school (see additional information below regarding the bacterial meningitis vaccination requirement).
 The Student Services Office has information on local immunization providers.
 Health Professions students may have additional immunization requirements.
 Immunizations are required of students living in residence halls.

 Bacterial Meningitis Vaccination Requirement